eponsonby/ATP-Support/job-announcement-playbook/details/required-documents.md

 ## Documents to file

-Tells the job seeker which documents need to filed to support their eligibility.
+Tells the job seeker which documents to file to support their eligibility.

 #### Required
 Yes